-- ♦ List the names of the chair and the other members of your doctoral committee.
-If these have not been identified, please give a time frame for their selection. - ♦ If you have identified a likely title for your dissertation, please provide it.
-Has your committee approved your thesis proposal? - ♦ If you have already met with your thesis committee, what do you see as a likely date for defense of your thesis?
+• List the names of the chair and the other members of your doctoral committee.
+If these have not been identified, please give a time frame for their selection.

+• If you have identified a likely title for your dissertation, please provide it.
+Has your committee approved your thesis proposal?

+- List the dates of your completed committee meetings (required to meet 2 x year). - •What do you see as a likely date for defense of your thesis?